The Balloon Buster

 When the new replacements arrived at the 27th Aero Squadron on July 27, one of the enlisted men, Corporal Walter "Shorty" Williams wrote in his diary: "We suspect a couple of German spies are in our outfit."
 Somehow, the reputation of Lieutenant Joseph Frank "Fritz" Wehner had preceded him to the Western Front in France.

 Wehner was indeed German by heritage, the American-born son of immigrant Frank W. Wehner who had risen from poverty to the American Dream in Everett, Massachusetts.
-The elder Wehner's sons had benefited from the Land of Opportunity, and had taken advantage of every opportunity presented to them.
+The elder Wehner's sons had benefited from the Land of Opportunity and had taken advantage of every opportunity presented to them.
 Like Frank Luke, Joe had been a stand-out athlete in high school, captaining the 1913 Everett High School football team to an undefeated season.
 When he graduated in 1914, his football prowess netted him a two-year scholarship to the Phillips Exeter Academy in New Hampshire, where he earned honors as a member of the Kappa Delta Pi fraternity.

-Joe Wehner was indeed the All-American young man, bright, athletic, and dedicated to all things good.
+Joe Wehner was indeed the All-American young man, bright, athletic, and dedicated to all things well.
 Upon finishing his education at Exeter, he went to Berlin as the private secretary to an official in the Young Men's Christian Association.
 There he reportedly worked to help Allied prisoners of war until April 1917 when the United States severed diplomatic ties with Germany.
 He promptly returned home to learn that his surname made him suspect as an enemy spy, allegations further enhanced by his time living in Berlin.

-Such charges were not uncommon during World War I, even famed race driver Eddie Rickenbacher (he changed the Arian spelling to Rickenbacker during his military service, partially due this prejudice), had been suspect and repeatedly tailed and investigated...even after joining the Army and going to Europe with the A.E.F.
+Such charges were not uncommon during World War I, even famed race driver Eddie Rickenbacher (he changed the Arian spelling to Rickenbacker during his military service, partially due to this prejudice), had been suspect and repeatedly tailed and investigated...even after joining the Army and going to Europe with the A.E.F.

 Wehner joined the Army Air Corps during the summer of 1917 and was preparing for war at the Aviation Corps in Bellville, Illinois when the F.B.I. launched an investigation on October 8th.
 On October 14th the cadets received Sunday passes, and while they were out of the billets the assigned agent went through Wehner's belongings.
 Nothing incriminating was found, but the suspicion continued to hang over Joe Wehner for the rest of his military career.